 The "Paddle in Seattle" "kayaktivists" in colorful kayaks and other small boats swarmed around the massive Shell drilling rig in Seattle's Elliot Bay.
-Some protesters chanted "Shell, No." The flotilla was supported by about 1,500 protesters on land, who blocked a port terminal leading to the rig for several hours.
+Some protestors chanted "Shell, No." The flotilla was supported by about 1,500 protestors on land who blocked a port terminal leading to the rig for several hours.

-The mayor of Seattle and others on the city council have opposed letting Shell use the port to stage its drilling operations.
-But Shell smells big money in the Arctic and is determined to get on with the drilling if it possibly can, despite court challenges.
+The Mayor of Seattle and others on the city council have opposed letting Shell use the Port to stage its drilling operations.
+But Shell smells big money in the Arctic and is determined to get on with the drilling if it possibly can, despite court challenges filed by a coalition of environmental groups on June 2.
 The company still needs a variety of additional permits before it can proceed.

-The story of the 2010 Britishi Petroleum Deepwater Horizon explosion is a cautionary tale about the dangers of offshore drilling.
-It was the nation's worst oil disaster, and filmmaker Margaret Brown explores its aftermath in her new documentary, "The Great Invisible," screened May 12 at the Fairmont Hotel in San Francisco by the Boston-based nonprofit Ceres.
+The story of the 2010 BP Deepwater Horizon explosion is a cautionary tale about the dangers of offshore drilling.
+It was the nation's worst oil disaster and took place not in the remote, treacherous Arctic but in the relatively benign and accessible Gulf of Mexico.
+An Arctic catastrophe could be far worse and more enduring because of the cold temperatures, rough seas, and distance from cleanup facilities.

+Filmmaker Margaret Brown explores the BP Deepwater Horizon disaster and its aftermath in a new documentary, The Great Invisible that screened recently in San Francisco.

-"The Great Invisible" tells the sad tale of the Deepwater Horizon disaster and its lethal legacy.
+The Great Invisible tells the tragic tale of the BP Deepwater Horizon accident and its lethal legacy.
 The company has since mounted a public relations campaign to show how well it has done by the Gulf since the accident, and how clean the Gulf now is.

-BP has spent more than \$28 billion since the accident on response, cleanup, "early restoration," and the settlement of claims across Alabama, Florida, Louisiana and Mississippi plus federal government claims.
+They have spent more than \$28 billion since the accident on response, cleanup, "early restoration," and the settlement of claims across Alabama, Florida, Louisiana and Mississippi plus Federal government claims.
 Another \$1.3 billion has been spent on a Natural Resource Damage Assessment and \$74 million on a state-led seafood testing and marketing program.

-BP's website extols the Gulf's "resiliency" and draws comparisons to the Gulf's assimilation of natural oil seeps.
+BP's website extols the Gulf's "resiliency," and draws comparisons to the Gulf's assimilation of natural oil seeps.
 It creates the impression that the effects of the disaster are in the rear view mirror.